P.J. CAREY (CONTRACTORS) LIMITED

 Any other information about payment terms

-We operate on standard payment terms unless specifically agreed with the respective supplier and our Group Procurement Manager.
+We operate on standard payment terms unless specifically agreed between our supplier and our Group Head of Procurement.

 Dispute resolution process